 Previous and current research

-Cell membranes compartmentalize metabolic processes and present a selective barrier for permeation.
+Cell membranes compartmentalise metabolic processes and serve as selective barriers for permeation.
 Therefore, nutrient transport through the plasma membrane is essential to maintain homeostasis within the cell.
-Many proton coupled secondary active transporters of the major facilitator superfamily (MFS) are involved in the accumulation of nutrients above extracellular levels in the cell.
-Structural and and functional analyses of MFS transporters suggest an alternating-access mechanism for the transport of substrates across the membrane.
+Many proton-coupled secondary active transporters of the major facilitator superfamily (MFS) are involved in the accumulation of nutrients above extracellular levels.
+Structural and functional analyses of MFS transporters suggest an alternating-access mechanism for the transport of substrates across the membrane.
 Here the transporter adopts different conformational states, allowing the substrate binding site to face either side of the membrane.
-A full transport cycle involves at least three different conformational states (inward open, occluded and outward open), with each of them in a ligand-bound and ligand-free state.
+Since MFS transporters are found in all branches of life and often with numerous gene copies, we believe that many if not all of these transporters follow a common transport mechanism.

-Proton coupled oligopeptide transporters of the PepT family (also known as the POT family) are responsible for the uptake of a range of different di- and tripeptides, derived from the digestion of dietary proteins, and are highly conserved in all kingdoms of life.
+Proton-coupled oligopeptide transporters of the PepT family (also known as the POT family) are responsible for the uptake of a range of different di- and tripeptides, derived from the digestion of dietary proteins, and are highly conserved in all kingdoms of life.
 The best studied members of this family include the two human peptide transporters, PepT1 and PepT2.
-Besides their role in uptake of short-chain peptides, PepT1 and PepT2 are also of great pharmacological and pharmaceutical interest since they also accept a number of drugs and amino acid-conjugated pro-drugs as substrates.
-A detailed understanding of the structural basis for substrate recognition can therefore help to convert pharmacologically active compounds into substrates for PepT1 and PepT2 and thus improve their absorption in the small intestine and subsequent distribution in the body.
-To this end we will study the proton-dependent oligopeptide transporter (POT) family using a combination of biochemical and biophysical methods.
+Both are also of great pharmacological and pharmaceutical interest as they accept a number of drugs and amino acid-conjugated prodrugs as substrates.
+A detailed understanding of the structural basis for substrate recognition can therefore help to convert pharmacologically active compounds into substrates for PepT1 and PepT2 and improve their absorption in the small intestine and subsequent distribution in the body.
+We therefore study the proton-dependent oligopeptide transporter (POT) family using a combination of biochemical and biophysical methods.